Earn Passive Income By Renting Your Timeshare

 As mentioned earlier, some timeshare properties require owners to purchase a specific week they’ll use each year (or attempt to trade).
-Meanwhile others will have floating weeks where you’ll need to book your stay when the year or season becomes available.
+Others will have floating weeks where you’ll need to book your stay when the year or season becomes available.
 Similarly points-based systems might also offer the flexibility to book stays of varying lengths and dates, although prime bookings may carry heftier point pricetags.
 In any case, if you intend on renting your timeshare, you’ll want to do your research and choose the optimal time.
 This could mean nabbing a booking for when an event will be going on, finding a good deal on a slightly off-peak week, etc.

 Buy from a reseller

 In most cases, buying directly from a timeshare property or company will mean paying the full retail price.
-Instead you may be able to find a reseller (likely looking to escape their annual maintenance fees) willing to transfer their deed for a much smaller asking price.
+You may be able to find a reseller (likely looking to escape their annual maintenance fees) willing to transfer their deed for a much smaller asking price.
 Clearly this could be a way to save money upfront, although the above two tips still apply.
-Additionally you’ll want to be aware the property’s or company’s policies regarding resale buyers.
+Additionally you’ll want to be aware of the property’s or company’s policies regarding resale buyers.
 For example, the Disney Vacation Club has started stripping certain perks from owners who purchased on the secondary market as opposed to buying directly from them.
 To avoid any big surprises, you’ll of course want to do your due diligence ahead of time.

 Choose a property you’ll use yourself